moiseevigor/moiseevigor.github.io/_appendices/2026-05-05-geometry-of-seeing-A5-sr-exponential.md

     print(f"k = {k:4.2f}:  T_conj = {conjugate_time_inflectional(k):.4f}")
 ```

-## What we covered, and what is left for Parts 3–4
+## What we covered, and what is left for Parts&nbsp;3–4

 The SR exponential map of $\mathrm{SE}(2)$ takes initial costates to
 group endpoints; its closed form involves Jacobi elliptic functions and